ClemRz/Introduction-to-IoT/exercices/exercise_02.md

 * `HTTP ...` and `Conent-type ...` are part of the [HTTP headers](http://code.tutsplus.com/tutorials/http-headers-for-dummies--net-8039 "HTTP headers").
 * `<html>...</html>` is the HTML code that will be rendered by your borwser.

 Next step: prepare a buffer.
-The buffer is used to allocate a memory space for the Ethercard to communicate with the outisde world:
+The buffer is used to allocate a memory space for the Ethercard to communicate with the outside world:

 `byte Ethernet::buffer[500];`